sokrypton/ColabDesign/af/README.md

 ```python
 model = mk_design_model(num_models=1, model_sample=True, model_parallel=False)
 ```
 - `num_models` - number of model params to use at each iteration.
+Set `model_parallel=True` to run model params in parallel, instead of serial.
+Running in parallel won't change the results, but may speedup runtime, if you have high-end GPUs.
 - `model_sample`:
   - *True* - randomly select models params to use.
 (Recommended)
   - *False* - use the same model params each iteration.
-- `model_parallel` - This flag will NOT change the results, but may run faster if `num_models` > 1 and if you have high-end GPUs.
-If `True` model params are evaluated in parallel.
-If `False` they are evaluated in serial.
 #### How is contact defined?
 How do I change it?
 By default, 2 [con]tacts per positions are optimized to be within cβ-cβ < 14.0Å and sequence seperation ≥ 9.
 This can be changed with:
 ```python